OrangoMango/LogicSimulator/README.md

 This is a simple circuit simulator made in Java using the JavaFX framework.

 # Download
-Available for Windows, Linux and MacOS.
+Available for Windows, Linux and MacOS and browser.
+## Web-version
+Try the web-version now at https://orangomango.itch.io/logicsimulator.

 [![Screenshot_20230801-202809](https://github.com/OrangoMango/LogicSimulator/assets/61402409/6ad3fe71-0436-404d-b642-3cef2cb989af)](https://orangomango.itch.io/logicsimulator)